Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 endpoint: Microsoft identity platform
 ---

-# Call the Microsoft Graph API from an An ASP.NET Core Web App, using Sql Server for caching tokens
+# Call the Microsoft Graph API from an An ASP.NET Core Web App, using Sql Server or Redis for caching tokens

 ## About this sample